SAP-archive/teched2021-DEV162/exercises/ex4/README.md

 1. In Business Application Studio, navigate to the `ex4` exercise folder in the Session repository.

-1. Right click on the `TechEdService.properties` desitnation template and select Download
+1. Right click on the `TechEdService.properties` destination template and select Download

     ![MDK](images/img-download-template.png)